cs421sp21-OOSE/project-g09/docs/iteration1.md

 of the item

 # Tasks
-* Set up basic client/server architecture using Java Spark and React.
+* Set up basic client/server architecture using Java Spark and React (done)
-* Hello World application.
+* Hello World application (done)
-* Database set up/design.
+* Database set up/design
+  * Image storage
+* Work on "create a post" page
+  * Sql2oPostDao create() method
+  * Sql2oPostDao read() method
+  * ApiServer post api for creating post
-* Create a post class.
+* Create a post class (done)
-* Design homepage.
+* Homepage
   * Implement clicking on a post to see post details.
 (Similiar to HW6)
+* Reading a post
+  * React rendering page/pop-up
-* Work on "create a post" page
+* Editing a post
-  * Uploading images
-  * adding various text fields
-* Work on Post Details (page/pop-up)
+  * React rendering forms, image-upload

 # Retrospective
 (To be done at the end of iteration 1)